Do Go On - 541 - The Freedom House Ambulance Service

 Stuff like that.

-Thank you so much for that question.
+Thank you so much for that question, Katie.

-Last one this week comes from Paul Meller,
+The last one this week comes from Paul Meller,

 aka commandant of terrible jokes.